Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: The Born Rule

 Furthermore, by scrutinizing $\rho_\mu$ and $\rho_\nu$, or by consulting \textbf{Table 2}, we see that the $\uparrow$-branch just is the $\heartsuit$-branch in $\rho_\nu$ and hence:

-So now we've established the equivalence of probabilities for the $\uparrow$-branch and $\heartsuit$-branch in $\rho_\mu$.
+We've established the equivalence of probabilities for the $\uparrow$-branch and $\heartsuit$-branch in $\rho_\mu$.
 We do the same for the two remaining branches using the same strategy of using ESP and consulting \textbf{Table 2} to observe same-branch relationships between the symbols.
-We end up with:
+We get:

 Hence, from \eqref{eq:47} to \eqref{eq:51}:

 Since the $\uparrow$-branch, $\heartsuit$-branch, $\spadesuit$-branch, and $\cross$-branch exhaust the branches of $\rho_\mu$ and are mutually exclusive after decoherence, and since they're equiprobable from \eqref{eq:52}, Alice should assign equal credences to being in any of the branches.
 That is: